Baptist missions group tells new churches to nix women preachers

 In 2020, the NAMB reported 857 new congregations affiliating with the movement, a number that included 588 brand-new outposts known as “church plants.”

-In 2020, 85% of 220 church-planting applicants were endorsed by the NAMB, a representative said.
+In 2020, 85% of 237 church-planting applicants were endorsed by the NAMB, according to the denomination’s annual report released in June.

 There are currently 1,100 endorsed church planters, an NAMB representative said.
 The board has raised $65 million in a special offering that directly funds the establishment of new congregations, among other activities.